The Ultimate 7-Day Croatia Itinerary: 3 Perfect Routes

 However, in recent years, Zagreb has really come into its own as a tourist destination, which is why we recommend spending two days in the Croatian capital.

 Zagreb has a gritty, artistic feel to it and has a number of interesting things to do.
-Take a free walking tour of the city to get your bearings before venturing out to discover its thriving street art scene, take in a few of the city’s interesting museums, eat at some of its world-class restaurants, and experience some of Zagreb’s bustling nightlife.
+Take a walking tour of the city to get your bearings and explore some of the main historical sites like St Mark’s Church, the Stone Gate, the Zagreb Cathedral and strolling through the lush Green Horseshoe Park.

 Where to Stay in Zagreb